 - Become a practitioner and advocate for the application of social and emotional learning programs in response to the challenges and opportunities associated with contemporary K-12 education;

 - Deepen your knowledge and appreciation of the political, economic, and social forces that influence the decisions of educational leaders.

-Become and holistic educational leader
+Become a holistic educational leader

 Upon graduation from Sacred Heart University, you’ll be prepared to advance your career in education.
 Many educational leadership roles are enhanced by, or even now require, the doctoral degree, to include positions such as superintendent of schools, principal, district curriculum leader, teacher leader, and special education director, among others.

 You’ll also be prepared for employment in other industries, such as state or federal government policy research, and non-governmental or philanthropic organizations.

 A practical, applied degree program

 Through your required courses, you will gain the knowledge and skills necessary to become a highly effective educational leader, with an emphasis on Social and Emotional Learning, Trauma-sensitive schools and classrooms, and moral leadership.
 The Research Core is a set of classes designed for you to able to gain the skills necessary to successfully complete a Dissertation in Practice during the third year of the program.

 The Dissertation in Practice is a scholarly work that address a complex problem of practice.
 Defined, a complex problem of practice is a persistent, contextualized and specific issue embedded in the work of a professional practitioner which, if addressed, will result in improved student experiences and outcomes.

 - Online classes designed to fit into your busy schedule